Each year, scholars from around the world apply to participate in the KIE’s Visiting Researchers Program.

 The KIE’s Bioethics Research Library is open to the Georgetown campus community, including alumni and members of the Georgetown University Library Associates program, and to current students and faculty of other Washington Research Library Consortium schools.
-If you are not a member of one of these categories, and intend to visit for a week or more of research, we recommend application to the Visiting Researcher program for formal access.
+If you are not a member of one of these categories, and intend to visit for a week or more of research, we recommend that you contact Laura Bishop to discuss the nature of your research and proposed length of stay.
+You may be encouraged to apply to the Visiting Research program for more formal access.
 You can read more about library use policies at the Bioethics Research Library website.

 What does the Visiting Researcher Program provide?

-Visiting researchers receive an e-mail address and University identification card that authorizes lending privileges at the main University Library and permits attendance at various University-sponsored events.
-Every effort is made to ensure that researchers are made aware of speakers and programs hosted by the Institute, the Medical School, and the Philosophy Department, to which they are welcome.
+Visiting researchers receive a net ID and email alias, along with a University identification card that authorizes lending privileges at the main University Library and permits attendance at various University-sponsored events.
+Every effort is made to ensure that researchers are made aware of speakers and programs hosted by the Institute, the Medical School, the Law Center, and the Philosophy Department, to which they are welcome.
 The Program does not include provision of office space, secretarial support, housing, or any form of financial support.

 How do I arrange for housing?